 With a list of those changes, the Medicare Beneficiary is afforded an opportunity to contact their insurance agent to review potential options that may be a better fit for the next policy year.

-The Medicare Part A and Part B Plan benefits and costs are not negotiable as they are determined by Medicare.
+Part A and Part B Plan benefits and costs are not negotiable as they are determined by Medicare.
 Medicare Beneficiaries receive the Annual Notice of Change Letter only as a notification.

 How Do I Leave A Plan that Doesn’t Fulfill My Coverage Needs